One thing on almost everyone's mind when they move to Florida is what the cost of living is like here.

 Least Expensive Places to Live in Florida

-Here are the 5 least expensive places I found.
+Here are some of the least expensive places I found.
 Keep in mind that I'm using cities and places that appear on my best places to retire list.
 There might be cheaper places in Florida in which to live, but they might not necessarily be that appealing for retirement.

-The home of ever popular On Top of the World and several other 55+ communities comes in as the least expensive place to retire on our list.
+The home of the ever-popular On Top of the World and several other 55+ communities comes in as the least expensive place to retire on our list.

 Residents of Latitude Margaritaville Daytona rejoice!
 You're living in one of the least expensive places to live in the state.
-That means more money left over for Landshark Lager and Jimmy Buffett concert tickets.
+That means more money left over for Landshark Lager and Daytona 500 tickets.

 Melbourne is a popular spot along Florida's Space (East) Coast, and is home to the master-planned community of Viera, which year after year is always one of the best selling communities in Florida.